SaeeDesai/Emotion-To-Art-Generator/README.md

 🔗 [https://drive.google.com/drive/folders/180vx9SoPs6mnNXf5niqaW59e624lqhdx?usp=sharing](https://drive.google.com/drive/folders/180vx9SoPs6mnNXf5niqaW59e624lqhdx?usp=sharing)

 This folder includes the **LoRA-adapted Stable Diffusion components and generated artworks**.
 It corresponds to the final **emotion-to-art generation stage**, where detected emotions are translated into visually expressive images.

+---

+## `Reproducing the Results (Using Pretrained Models)`

+To reproduce the project results **without retraining the models**, run the `code_sequence.ipynb` notebook from start to finish.
+This notebook uses the **pretrained classifiers, mapping matrices, and LoRA parameters** provided, allowing you to directly generate emotion-driven artwork.